munkie/samba/README.md

 Usage
 -----

-Reqister smb stream wrapper shortcut method:
+Register samba stream wrapper:
 ```php
 \Samba\SambaStreamWrapper::register();
 ```

-You can check is wrapper is already registered usign this call:
+You can check if wrapper is already registered using this call:
 ```php
 \Samba\SambaStreamWrapper::is_registered();
 ```